engtuncay/engtuncay.github.io/angular/angular intro.md

     providedIn: 'root',
     })

-When you provide the service at the root level, Angular creates **a single, shared instance** of HeroService and injects into any class that asks for it.
+When you provide the service **at the root level**, Angular creates **a single, shared instance** of HeroService and injects into any class that asks for it.
 Registering the provider in the @Injectable metadata also allows Angular to optimize an app by removing the service if it turns out not to be used after all (##).

 To learn more about providers, see the Providers section (https://angular.io/guide/providers).
 To learn more about injectors, see the Dependency Injection guide (https://angular.io/guide/dependency-injection).